For Prospective Students

 Vassar is a liberal arts college, and our curriculum addresses the subject of drama in the context of the larger issues of the liberal arts.
-Although the requirements for a concentration allow each student a good deal of individual choice, all drama majors take courses which explore dramatic literature and the history and theory of drama, as well as practical courses in acting, directing, design, etc. Even in practical courses, however, we attempt to integrate the work with more intellectual study by focusing on plays that are also being examined in our courses.
-We believe that drama is important because of the ideas and vision contained in the significant dramatic texts of the past and present, and we expect our directors, both faculty and students, to bring a strong experimental point of view to each play they produce.
-As a Department of Drama in a liberal arts college, we do not see ourselves as a theater conservatory, although we do try to bring the highest professional standards to all of the courses we offer, and our instructors are persons with distinguished professional backgrounds.
+Although the requirements for a concentration allow each student a good deal of individual choice, all drama majors take courses which explore dramatic literature and the history and theory of drama, as well as practical courses in acting, directing, dramaturgy, design, etc. As a Department of Drama in a liberal arts college, we do not see ourselves as a theater conservatory, although we do try to bring the highest professional standards to all of the courses we offer, and our instructors are persons with distinguished professional backgrounds.

-Auditions for department major productions are not limited to drama majors, however students must be enrolled in drama courses.
-Additional, more “open” auditions are held for a variety of workshops and other theatrical presentations, which the department sponsors, and these auditions are open to any interested students.
+Auditions for department major productions are not limited to drama majors; however students must be enrolled in drama courses.
+Additionally, more “open” auditions are held for a variety of workshops and other theatrical presentations which the department sponsors, and these auditions are open to any interested students.
 In addition to what we do within the department, there is a great deal of extracurricular theatrical activity at Vassar.
-A few years ago the college established a new facility called the Susan Stein Shiva Theater, in what had been a part of the old buildings and grounds complex.
-This new black box theater was created for the exclusive use of extracurricular student theater groups at Vassar, and the student-directed plays are presented in the Shiva Theater nearly every weekend of the academic year.
+A few years ago, the college established a new facility called the Susan Stein Shiva Theater in what had been a part of the old buildings-and-grounds complex.
+This black box theater was created for the exclusive use of extracurricular student theater groups at Vassar, and the student-directed plays are presented in the Shiva Theater nearly every weekend of the academic year.
 Some of these are original works written by Vassar students.